Computer model locks in Colts vs. Seahawks picks, prediction, Philip Rivers bets

 The NFL world was stunned when the Indianapolis Colts, desperate for quarterback options, lured 44-year-old Philip Rivers out of retirement.
 The veteran, now a grandfather, is reportedly going to start over rookie Riley Leonard against the Seattle Seahawks on Sunday.
 He will have his work cut out for him in Week 15 against a bruising Seattle defense.

 Kickoff from Lumen Field is set for 4:25 p.m.
 ET on CBS and Paramount+.
 The Seahawks are 13.5-point favorites, per the latest Colts vs. Seahawks odds at DraftKings, and the over/under for total points scored is 42.5.
-Before making any Colts vs. Seahawks picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+Rivers' over/under for total passing yards against Seattle is 157.5.
+Before making any Seahawks vs. Colts picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Colts vs. Seahawks on Sunday